heydudewasus87/chapel-hill-home-valuations/Chapel_Hill_RESULTS.md

 (Jan 2025), valuing each home from real-estate finance first principles and comparing the result to its asking price.

-**The headline finding:** by fundamentals — what homes earn in rent and what local incomes can finance — Chapel Hill homes broadly trade **above** fair value.
-This isn't a quirk of the model; it matches the documented state of the market (see "Does the wider market agree?" below).
+**The finding:** by fundamentals — what homes earn in rent and what local incomes can finance — Chapel Hill homes broadly trade **above** fair value.
+This matches the documented state of the market.
 The map's real value is showing *relative* stretch: which homes are most over-priced versus the few that look reasonable even on demanding fundamentals.

 ---